Skip to primary navigation Skip to content Skip to footer

 Explore Jewish Venice and the Cannaregio District on a Venice Jewish Ghetto Tour

-Discover the Cannaregio district first, now a handsome and intriguing residential area in the northern part of the city.
-You’ll notice the historic Jewish influence the minute you enter this area, where yellow signs in both Hebrew and Italian direct you towards the Synagogue.
-This charming Ghetto Vecchio (Old Ghetto district) is teeming with artisan workshops, galleries, shops, and delis, all of which we explore at a leisurely pace.
+Begin in the Cannaregio district, now a handsome and intriguing residential area in the northern part of the city.
+You’ll immediately notice the historic Jewish influence as you enter, with yellow signs in both Hebrew and Italian directing you toward the Synagogue.
+This charming Ghetto Vecchio (Old Ghetto district) is teeming with artisan workshops, galleries, shops, and delis, all of which you will explore at a leisurely pace.

 Cross the bridge into Campo del Ghetto Nuovo (New Ghetto Square), founded as a fortified island in 1516.
-Hear how and why the Venetian Jews were confined to the island, which became densely populated.
-The resourceful residents found the solution to the overcrowded conditions: building tenement blocks up to six stories high–an innovative novelty in 16th-century Europe!
+Learn how and why Venetian Jews were confined to the island, which soon became densely populated.
+A solution to the overcrowding was found: the Venetian owners of the palaces built additional floors, reaching up to six stories high.
+This allowed more tax-paying Jews to be accommodated, as they were not permitted to own property or real estate.

-Walk past the Deportation Memorial, the Levantine Synagogue, and the Jewish Museum of Venice on this captivating Jewish Ghetto tour.
-Peek at the treasures inside the famous Antichita al Ghetto antique store, and see the Library Renato Maestro brimming with ancient manuscripts and dusty archives.
+Walk past the Deportation Memorial, the Levantine Synagogue, and the Jewish Museum of Venice on this small-group Jewish Ghetto tour.
+Peek inside the famous Antichità al Ghetto antique store.

-One of the most significant highlights of your Jewish Ghetto Venice tour is a series of bas-reliefs in the Campo del Ghetto Nuovo–and your guide will tell you why.
-Sadly, it’s a sight most visitors to Venice often miss.
+One of the most significant highlights of your Jewish Ghetto Venice tour is a series of bas-reliefs in Campo del Ghetto Nuovo—and your guide will explain their importance.
+Sadly, it’s a sight many visitors to Venice overlook.